-In this article I cover Army Corps of Engineers camping in Florida.
+In this article, I cover the Army Corps of Engineers camping in Florida.
 Please note – USACE camping is NOT FREE.
 In fact, it is NOT CHEAP either with sites costing $30 and more for electricity and water.
 But as stated above these campgrounds are beautiful and much loved by campers nationwide.
-For this reason I decided to include them in this camping series.
+For this reason, I decided to include them in this camping series.

 (Feature Image – Ortana South Campground – Courtesy Recreation.gov)

 Organization of Public Camping in Florida

 As described in the first article of this series and in the org chart above, there are three Army Corps of Engineers recreation areas in Florida.
 They are:

 I will soon post a video review of each campground.
 In the meantime, here are the three best sources of information:

 - USACE Lake Okeechobee – informative website describing the USACE Recreation opportunities at Lake Okeechobee.
 Here you will find directions and information about facilities and amenities.

 - USACE Lake Okeechobee – The USACE Lake Okeechobee Mission Pages.
 Detailed background information about the area.

 - Recreation.gov – excellent website with detailed information about the campgrounds including maps and photos.
 Official booking site for USACE campgrounds.